 When you ask investors why they include real estate investments in their portfolio, they’ll probably give you the most popular answer, which is that real estate is the most secure investment around.
-However, when you make an investment, you shouldn’t just consider if it’s secure, you should also consider whether you can get profits from it or not.
-After all, the whole point of making investments is growing your money.
-This is true especially if you intend to invest in commercial real estate, whether you intend to rent it out or use it yourself and start a business.
-But how do you know if a piece of real estate is really worth your time and money?
+However, when you invest, you shouldn’t just consider if it’s safe, you should also consider whether you can get profits from it or not.
+After all, the whole point of making investments in growing your money.
+This is true especially if you intend to invest in the commercial real estate, whether you want to rent it out or use it yourself and start a business.
+But how do you know if a piece of real estate is worth your time and money?
 Well, here are some pointers that may be able to help:

 Moreover, keep in mind that residential and commercial real estate have different values and so have different prices.
-So be sure that when you’re looking at properties, they really are commercial real estate.
+So be sure that when you’re looking at properties, they are a commercial real estate.
 Take into consideration the locations of the properties as well.
 Different areas have different values.
-For instance, a property near a business processing zone will naturally be more valuable compared to a property found at the outskirts of the city centre.
+For instance, a property near a business processing zone will naturally be more valuable compared to a property found on the outskirts of the city center.